dbsoft/dwindows/readme.txt

 Fixed dw_window_set_bitmap_from_data() prefering the resource ID over the data passed in on most platforms.
 Fixed dw_container_delete_row() failing and/or crashing on Mac.
+Fixed memory and resource leaks on Windows and Mac.
 Updated the test program removing deprecated flags and using new ones.

 Dynamic Windows Documentation is available at: